Media-Ed-Online/intro-web-dev/_docs/topic-00/03-submitting/page-01.md

 <div class="divider-heading"></div>

-[GitHub.com](https://www.github.com) is a web-based Git repository hosting service, and is required for you to use in this course.
+<a href="https://github.com/" target="_blank">GitHub.com</a> is a web-based Git repository hosting service, and is required for you to use in this course.
 But you may be wondering why?
 Well, GitHub is a major tool that developers use to - well, _develop_ - and how we’re going to help you create, fix, and build websites.

 ## GitHub Repository Hosting